Alaska Tourism Industry Research

 Source: Visit Anchorage, Explore Fairbanks, Travel Juneau

-Source: Explore Fairbanks, Visit Anchorage, Travel Juneau, Smith Travel Research
+Sources: Explore Fairbanks, Visit Anchorage, Travel Juneau, Visit Anchorage

 SHIPS SAILING ALASKA ITINERARIES UP 74% OCCUPANCY FOR AVAILABLE BERTHS